wmjalak/csrf-test/README.md

 * run `npm run server` to start the Node server
 * browse to application address `http://localhost:4200`

 `proxy.config.json` is used for taking the API request at the same domain+port where the frontend application runs (4200) and then forward the request to the backend API server.
-No CORS needed.

 ### How to test without the CSRF protection?